JakeSamu/stdcheck/README.md

 # Dependencies

+To install every dependency use:
+* ./stdcheck --install

 This tool is written on and for kali linux.
 It should work on debian based systems too.

 # ToDo